m-schaeffler/node-red-my-nodes/node-red-fsatomic/README.md

 # @mschaeffler/node-red-format

-Node-Red nodes for atomic file operations..
+Node-Red nodes for atomic file operations.

 If the msg property `invalid` is present in the message, all nodes ignore the message.